 When seeking a corporation to partner with this Giving Tuesday, it is crucial to choose a company that aligns with the mission and goal of your organization.
 The right partnership could extend beyond Giving Tuesday for future donations and become a mutually beneficial relationship for years to come.
 Prior to contacting a company, research their background, key achievements, future plans, and important goals.
 For example, a pet specialty retailer may be inclined to donate to an animal rescue organization.

 Consider a Local Partner

 Not only does donating to a local charity build an immediate connection, it also builds positive press.
-Giving to local organizations showcases to customers that the corporation cares about local issues.
+Giving to local organizations shows customers that the corporation cares about their community and the local issues that affect them.
 While the corporation provides financial assistance, the nonprofit provides positive publicity for the corporation.

 Match Your Demographic Profiles

 It’s also important to match your supporters with the company’s customers.
 Aligning demographics is another telling way to determine if a partner is going to be a good fit.
-For example, if you are a health-focused organization that caters to women ages 25 to 45 you might look to partner with a specialty grocery store with customers who are women 25 to 45.
-In this partnership, you benefit from meeting their customers and they benefit from meeting your pre-existing supporters.
-When you align precisely, you may land a bigger ally than you could imagine.
+For example, if you are a health-focused organization that caters to women ages 25 to 45, you might look to partner with a specialty grocery store with a customer base that matches that demographic.
+In this partnership, you benefit from meeting their customers and they benefit from meeting your preexisting supporters.

 2. Come Prepared

 Before reaching out to a potential corporate partner, prepare your toolkit ahead of time.
 This should include all the materials the organization might need in order to implement a giving program.

 Create a Media Kit